return home

 by Marley Rhiannon Sherwood

 In the Flesh is a thread-bound, 20+ page zine compiling a short story, various poems, and graphite illustrations.
-Recurring themes include bodily transformations, grief, obsession, and memory, among other things.
+Recurring themes include bodily transformations, obsession, and memory, among other things.
 The covers are linocut prints, creating some variation between copies.

 Orpheus and Eurydice: Subverting a Classic Myth in Modern Media